Spirituality: Christianity

-Catholic spirituality is the spiritual practice of living out a personal act of faith (fides qua creditur) following the acceptance of faith (fides quae creditur).
-Although all Catholics are expected to pray together at Mass, there are many different forms of spirituality and private prayer which have developed over the centuries.
+The terminology of the Catholic Church refers to an act of faith (fides qua creditur) following the acceptance of faith (fides quae creditur).
+Although all Catholics are expected to pray together at Mass, there are many different forms of spirituality and private prayer that have developed over the centuries.
 Each of the major religious orders of the Catholic Church and other lay groupings have their own unique spirituality – its own way of approaching God in prayer and in living out the Gospel.

 Christian mysticism refers to the development of mystical practices and theory within Christianity.
 It has often been connected to mystical theology, especially in the Catholic and Eastern Orthodox traditions.
 The attributes and means by which Christian mysticism is studied and practiced are varied and range from ecstatic visions of the soul's mystical union with God to simple prayerful contemplation of Holy Scripture (i.e., Lectio Divina).

 Progressive Christianity is a contemporary movement which seeks to remove the supernatural claims of the faith and replace them with a post-critical understanding of biblical spirituality based on historical and scientific research.
 It focuses on the lived experience of spirituality over historical dogmatic claims, and accepts that the faith is both true and a human construction, and that spiritual experiences are psychologically and neurally real and useful.

 Islam

-An inner spiritual struggle and an outer physical struggle are two commonly accepted meanings of the Arabic word jihad: The "greater jihad" is the inner struggle by a believer to fulfill his religious duties.
+An inner spiritual struggle and an outer physical struggle are two commonly accepted meanings of the Arabic word jihad:.
+The "greater jihad" is the inner struggle by a believer to fulfill his religious duties and fight against one's ego.
 This non-violent meaning is stressed by both Muslim and non-Muslim authors.

 Al-Khatib al-Baghdadi, an 11th-century Islamic scholar, referenced a statement by the companion of Muhammad, Jabir ibn Abd-Allah: